spoleto-software/Spoleto.SMS/README.md

         _smsService = smsService;
     }

-    public void Send(string from, string to, string content) {
+    public async Task Send(string from, string to, string content) {
         // create a SmsMessage
         var smsMessage = new SmsMessage(content, from, to);